 STEP 2: In another bowl cream together the butter, cream cheese, egg and erythritol with a hand mixer or do this by hand with a rubber spatula.
 Once it's mixed add the vanilla and use a rubber spatula to smooth it out.
 Continue to mix until it gets to a cookie dough batter consistency.

-Once all the cookie dough balls are on the baking sheet, use your thumb to imprint into each ball.
-Just deep enough to make an imprint to fill it with about a ½ teaspoon of the raspberry jam.
+Once all the cookie dough balls are on the baking sheet, use your thumb to imprint them into each ball.
+Just deep enough to make an imprint to fill it with about a ½ teaspoon of raspberry jam.
 Bake in the oven at 350°F for 10-12 minutes.
 Edges of cookies should be a little golden.

 STEP 5: Remove from oven and allow to cool completely on the baking sheet.

 These raspberry jam thumbprint cookies are made with a touch of sweetener due to the added jam on top.
 However, you can add more sweetener to the cookie dough itself if you prefer a sweeter cookie.

 Top Tip: the sugar-free jam will discolor after baking and even more so after a couple of days.
 Brighten them up with a thin layer of additional jam on top before serving.

 Tip: Don't forget to place the cookie dough in the fridge for half hour before making the cookies.
 This will help keep them cool and less likely to fall flat when baking.